spt-development/spt-development.github.io/_posts/2023-01-24-spt-development-release.markdown

 * [spt-development-logging-spring](https://github.com/spt-development/spt-development-logging-spring) - v3.0.2
 * [spt-development-test](https://github.com/spt-development/spt-development-test) - v3.0.2

-I have also upgraded the [demo project](https://github.com/spt-development/spt-development-demo) to Spring Boot 3.0.2 and v3.0.2 of all the libraries above.
+We have also upgraded the [demo project](https://github.com/spt-development/spt-development-demo) to Spring Boot 3.0.2 and v3.0.2 of all the libraries above.

 ---

-I hope this helps the community, and if there are any questions or comments, please don't hesitate to get in touch.
+We hope this helps the community, and if there are any questions or comments, please don't hesitate to get in touch.